Kruhlmann/classicdb_bot/README.md

 * pm2 `npm i -g pm2`

 You must rename [config.json.example](config.json.example) to `config.json` and fill it in with the required details.

+Similarly, [aliases.json.example](aliases.json.example) must be renamed to `aliases.json` and filled out to enable aliases.